MorganStenberg/Dungeons-Ale/README.md

 - The games page is responsive, the events boxes stack vertically on smaller screens and move over to a horizontal line on bigger screens.
 The list of different type of games and the accompanying text move to the left and right respectively on bigger screens as well.

 ### Book a table page
 - The book a table page contains a form for booking a table, where the user fills in their full name, email address and specifies the number of guest, with a maximum of 8 people.
 All fields are required.
 The form increases in size on bigger screens as well as increasing the margin to the sides to keep it centered.
+Below the form is the contact information for users who have other questions.

 ## Future features
 - A more detailed list of the games available, implemented in a gallery form with pictures of the games.